runelite-extended/openosrs.com/src/assets/posts/openosrs-update-1.2.md

 -Updated Code to follow runelite code style.
 -Updated Various MenuEntries
 -Updated Fight Caves to include tick timers on attacks.
--Updated config to use runeliteplus.properties so new / current users no longer have to stay logged out of Google -Updated CoX plugins to all be one plugin.
+-Updated config to use openosrs.properties so new / current users no longer have to stay logged out of Google -Updated CoX plugins to all be one plugin.
 -Updated Hide Prayer extensively.
 -Updated BA plugins extensively.